A Belief Propagation Algorithm for Multipath-Based SLAM: Introduction

-\rd{We apply the proposed algorithm to the challenging setup of a range-only measurement model.
-However, bearing information (AoA and AoD of MPCs) or information derived from inertial measurement unit sensors can be easily incorporated in the measurement and state-evolution models underlying our algorithm, and this would lead to a significant performance gain.}
+We apply the proposed BP-SLAM algorithm to the challenging setup of a range-only measurement model.
+However, bearing information (AoA and AoD of MPCs) or information derived from inertial measurement unit sensors can be easily incorporated in the BP-SLAM algorithm, and this would lead to a significant performance gain.
+For simplicity, we assume time synchronization between the PAs and the mobile agent.
+However, the BP-SLAM algorithm can be extended to nonsynchronized PA-agent links along the lines of \cite{GentnerTWC2016} (based on the fact that the relevant geometric information is also contained in the time differences of the MPCs \cite{LeitingerJSAC2015,GentnerIPIN2013}) or to joint SLAM and synchronization along the lines of \cite{etzlinger17}.
+Furthermore, we assume that the probabilities with which the preliminary signal analysis stage (producing measurements) detects features in the radio signals are known; however, an adaptive extension to unknown and time-varying detection probabilities can be obtained along the lines of \cite{LeitingerICC2017,SoldiTSP2019,LeitingerSSP2018}.

-This paper advances over our conference paper \cite{LeitingerICC2017} in that it replaces the heuristic used therein for determining the initial distribution of new PFs by an improved Bayesian scheme.
-The factor graph and BP algorithm of \cite{LeitingerICC2017} are extended by the introduction of new PFs, i.e., features that generate measurements for the first time.
-For simplicity, we assume that the probabilities with which the preliminary signal analysis stage (producing measurements) detects features in the radio signals are known; however, an adaptive extension to unknown and time-varying detection probabilities can be obtained along the lines of \cite{LeitingerICC2017,MeyerGlobeCom2016,LeitingerSSP2018}.
+This paper advances over our conference paper \cite{LeitingerICC2017} in that it replaces the heuristic used therein for determining the initial distribution of new PFs by an improved Bayesian technique.
+Furthermore, the factor graph and BP algorithm of \cite{LeitingerICC2017} are extended by the introduction of ``new PFs,'' i.e., features that generate measurements for the first time.

 The remainder of this paper is organized as follows.
 Section \ref{sec:signalmodel} considers the received radio signals and the MPC parameters.
 Section \ref{sec:systemmodel} describes the system model and provides a statistical formulation of the SLAM problem.
-The posterior distribution of all states and the corresponding factor graph are derived in Section \ref{sec:FGderivation}.
-In Section \ref{sec:BPmessgepassing}, the proposed BP algorithm is described.
-Section \ref{sec:newfeatures} discusses the determination of the initial distribution of new PFs.
+The joint posterior distribution of the states and the corresponding factor graph are derived in Section \ref{sec:FGderivation}.
+In Section \ref{sec:BPmessgepassing}, the proposed BP-SLAM algorithm is presented.
 The results of numerical experiments are reported in Section \ref{sec:results}.
 Section \ref{sec:concl} concludes the paper.